MicrosoftDocs/powerapps-docs/includes/short-ontimerstart.md

-A formula or formulas that determine actions that an app takes when a timer starts to run.
+**OnTimerStart** A formula or formulas that determine actions that an app takes when a timer starts to run.